rosesweetroux02/rosesweetroux02/README.md

 - 🔭 I’m currently enrolled in the SheCodes Pro Workshop & ALX SE Program.
 - 🌱 I’m currently learning C .
-- 👯 I’m looking to collaborate on any JS projects.
+- 👯 I’m looking to collaborate on any Web development & design projects.
 - 🤔 I’m looking for help with Software Development job opportunities.
 - 📫 How to reach me: https://www.linkedin.com/in/rose-tebogo-ndhlovu-305905208/
 - 📫 Email: rosetebogondhlovu@gmail.com